Sydney-Informatics-Hub/openseespy-contained/README.md

-# Ultralytics YOLOv8 Container
+# openseespy Container

-Docker/Singularity image to run [YOLOv8](https://github.com/ultralytics/ultralytics) on Centos 6.9 kernel
+Docker/Singularity image to run [openseespy]([https://github.com/ultralytics/ultralytics](https://openseespydoc.readthedocs.io/en/stable/index.html)) on Centos 6.10 kernel

 If you have used this work for a publication, you must acknowledge SIH, e.g: "The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney."